 Lonesome Stone Milling, LLC

-Today we sell whole-grain flours as well as our popular pancake mix, cornbread mix and hot cereal mix.
-Each package is traceable back to the farmer who grew the grain and most of our products are certified organic.
+Today we sell whole-grain flours as well as our very popular pancake mix and other mixes.
+Each package identifies the farmer who grew the grain, and most of our products are certified organic.
 The flavor, freshness and quality draw our customers back.

 We sell at both the retail and wholesale level.
 Among our customers are bakeries and restaurants, for whom we can do custom milling.